ohmybrew/ohmybrew.github.io/_posts/2020-02-04-basic-symfony-flex-with-symfony-server-dockerized.markdown

 `composer create-project symfony/skeleton myapi`

-This will create a skeleton project in a directory called `myapi` with everything setup and ready to go in an easy to navigate structure.
+This will create a skeleton project in a directory called `myapi` with everything set up and ready to go in an easy to navigate structure.

 Next, we install the API recipe which installs bundles such as Doctrine, CORS handling, Twig templating, validators, etc. It will give you barebones ability to easily create an API base.

 `composer req api`

-You're now free to create any entities, repositories, controllers, services, etc. that you require, or you can come back to that at a later time, its not required.
+You're now free to create any entities, repositories, controllers, services, etc. that you require, or you can come back to that at a later time, it is not required.

 ## Dockerizing

 ### Docker Compose

-For this example, we'll simply setup a MySQL server, Redis server, and PHP CLI.
+For this example, we'll simply set up a MySQL server, Redis server, and PHP CLI.
 We will manage all this through Docker Compose.

     # docker-compose.yml
     version: '3'